Check our Facebook page for specific dates and times:

 Please note: Dogs and other pets are not allowed at Morningside Nature Center.
 This includes all areas in the park.
 Morningside has a new phone number: 352-393-8240.

-Every Wednesday at 3:00 pm at the Living History Farm Free
+FREE.
+Every Wednesday, Sept.–May, at 3:00 pm at the Living History Farm.

 Frogs and Friends Friday:

-First Friday of every Month at 2:00 pm at the Education Building at Morningside Nature Center Free
+FREE.
+First Friday of every month, Sept.–May, at 2:00 pm in the Education Building at Morningside Nature Center.

 Living History Days:

 Enjoy nature at your own pace: Gainesville’s premier nature park, Morningside Nature Center, has more than six miles of trails that wind through sandhill, flatwoods, and cypress domes.
-A Cell Phone Tour will guide you through the Living History Farm.
+A cell phone tour guides you through the Living History Farm.